-Open-face,hard-shell helmets were popular in motorcycle and automobile racing throughout the first half of the twentieth century.
+Open-face, hard-shell helmets were popular in motorcycle and automobile racing throughout the first half of the twentieth century.
 In 1968, the California company Bell introduced the first full-face crash helmet, the Star.
 That year, Dan Gurney became the first driver ever to use the helmet in both Grand Prix and Indianapolis 500 racing.
-Nevertheless, it wasn't until after the accidental death of Dale Earnhardt in 2001 that NASCAR made full-face helmets compulsory.
+After the accidental death of Dale Earnhardt in 2001, NASCAR made full-face helmets mandatory.

 Hockey — Protective Visor (1973)

 The first professional hockey player to wear a helmet visor was Greg Neeld in 1973, after he had lost his left eye due to an opponent's high stick.
-He continued to advocate for a mandatory visor rule, and in 2013, the National Hockey League (NHL) mandated that any player with fewer than 25 professional games under his belt that season must wear a protective visor.
-For international competition such as the Olympics, male hockey players born in 1975 or later must wear a visor that meets certain international standards.
-For the Olympic women, all players must wear full facemasks.
-Full facemasks are not required for NHL players, though are commonly mandated in amateur leagues.
+He continued to advocate for a mandatory visor rule, and in 2013, the National Hockey League (NHL) required any player with fewer than 25 professional games under his belt that season to wear a protective visor.
+The Olympics requires male hockey players born in 1975 or later to wear a visor that meets certain international standards.
+All female Olympic hockey players must wear full facemasks.

 Football — Protective Visor (1984)

 The first NFL player to use a visor was Mark Mullaney of the Minnesota Vikings in 1984, so that he could protect a healing eye injury.
-In today's game, visors of many different colors are prevalent throughout league.
-However, the NCAA, as well as many high school and pee wee leagues, have prohibited all but clear visors so that training staff and coaches can easily view a player's face and eyes to determine an injury and whether or not the player is conscious.
+In today's game, the NCAA, as well as many high school and pee wee leagues, have prohibited all but clear eye shields so that training staff and coaches can easily view a player's face and eyes to determine an injury and whether or not the player is conscious.
 In addition to being clear, not tinted, the NCAA requires all eyewear be made from rigid material.

 Racquetball — Goggles (1995)